 - 1) recently born, young, youthful

 A primary word, including the comparative (second form); “new”, that is, (of persons) youthful, or (of things) fresh; figuratively regenerate: – new, young.

 Literally [neoteros] means the newest, the most recently born.
 Yay finally I have the clout to wield the club.
 Ha ha.
 In Asia as I increase in age people defer to me.
-But let me tell you, being the oldest doesn't necessarily mean being the wisest or having any idea what you are doing.
-As Jesus said "a little child shall lead them."
+But let me tell you, being the oldest doesn’t necessarily mean being the wisest or having any idea what you are doing.
+As Jesus said “a little child shall lead them.”
 I am so grateful to have started my Christian life in a church where the Pastor was always open to the Lord speaking through anyone in the congregation.
 He was a wise man.
-Even as he advanced in age he still had all his marbles too.
+Probably still is now that he is the older still.
+He still has all his marbles too.
 (Faculties – ability to reason.)
-He was still able to cast pearls of wisdom.
-He has since died and now knows as he is known.
+He is still able to cast pearls of wisdom.

 Jesus often advised the disciples to take the lowly place.
 Don’t strive to be the top dog.
 Let those who insist on a pecking order sort themselves out and wait in amusement for the outcome like I do.
 When you have got your wisdom from God, your time will come to shine.
 But just remember it is not you who is shining.
 It is God.
 So don’t steal the spotlight.